 It is important to know that this type of insurance is considered high-risk for insurance companies.
 Therefore, rates on guaranteed issue plans tend to be higher.
 Also, you need to know that ALL guaranteed issue life insurance plans come with a mandatory 2 year waiting period.
 This means your death benefit wouldn’t be paid out until after two years.
 However, if you were to pass away within the first two years of taking out your policy, all your monies would be returned plus an extra 10 percent interest with most companies.
 The two most common guaranteed issue life insurance companies are AIG and Gerber Life Insurance.
 Both are large reputable burial insurance companies who have been offering this type of guaranteed issue insurance for many years.

 What is a Life Insurance Broker?

 A life insurance broker is an organization or individual who sells life insurance for several different life insurance companies.
 This type of life insurance broker is called a noncaptive agent or also an independent agent.
 Once again, life insurance brokers represent multiple insurance companies.
 On the other hand, insurance agents or captive agents ONLY offer insurance from one single carrier who they work for.
-In our opinion, working with an life insurance broker with multiple companies IS THE ONLY WAY TO GO.
+In our opinion, working with an life insurance agent with multiple companies IS THE ONLY WAY TO GO.
 First, they get to shop your specific health conditions against multiple companies, you will get the best price life insurance plan possible.
 Plus, you need to understand that EVERY insurance company views your specific health conditions completely different.
 One company might be more lenient on your current health issues versus another company.
 Basically, using an independent life insurance broker gives you options, which in turn often results in the best price and BEST plan for your specific health conditions.

 Is Life Insurance tax-deductible?